jansenm/mj-inventory/README.md

 > [!IMPORTANT]
-> This is the archived branch of the initial implementation.
+> This is a reimplementatin.
+Its not anywhere finished yet.
+Expect force pushes, breaking and
+> a lot of other inconveniences

 # MJ Inventory